Tag: heart health

 Flu vaccinations become available from mid to late September, and through the season until February.
 It’s best to get your flu vaccine in September or October.
 The peak time for catching flu runs from Christmas to Easter.
 The aim is to be vaccinated before flu transmission starts, and to allow at least a couple of weeks post-vaccination, for maximum immunity to develop.
 The sooner you have the vaccination, the sooner you will be protected.

-If you are wanting an egg-free alternative, FluAd (for those aged 65 year and older), nasal spray or the premium recombinant flu jab, please call to book.
+We have specialist flu vaccinations available, such as an egg-free alternative, FluAd (for those aged 65 year and older), kids nasal spray or the premium recombinant flu jab.
+You can book these online too.

 It is important to have a flu jab every year because the flu virus can change.
 There are many strains of flu already and some are more dominant than others.
 Each year strains are analysed to determine which strains are likely to be the prevalent strains circulating that year.
 They can vary year to year so relying on a past vaccination for protection is risky.
 The previous year’s vaccine may not offer you the right protection against the strains in circulation this year.

 In addition, immunity to flu decreases over time.
 Exposure to the flu virus strengthens the immune response and offers natural protection.
 With less flu circulating over the past few years due to covid restriction measures, natural immunity in the general population will have decreased.

 A flu vaccine will boost immunity.